DSHydro/SnowML/docs/Ex3_MultiHucTraining.md

 # How to Reproduce The Results
 The results for this expirement were produced using the snowML package in this repo, using the steps below.
 Note that during training data is split into batches and shuffled for randomness, so different runs of the same expirement may result in somewhat different outcomes.

+1. ***Set Up Your Run-Time Environment** You will need an IDE that can execute python scripts and a terminal for bash commands, as well as an mlflow tracking server.
+We recommend Sagemaker Studio which enables you to insantiate both an mlflow server and a Code Spaces IDE from within the Studio.
+Take note of the tracking_uri for the mlflow server that you set up, as you'll need it in step 3.
+If working from Sagemaker Studio, the mlflow tracking_uri should look something like this: "arn:aws:sagemaker:us-west-2:677276086662:mlflow-tracking-server/dawgsML."

 1.  **Clone the SnowML Repo and Install SnowML package.**
 ```
 bash